Nimra-Zahoor/demo-user-journey/README.md

 # Demo User Journey Tracker

-This is a **Next.js demo application** showcasing the `user-journey-tracker` npm package.
+This is a **Next.js demo application** showcasing the [`user-journey-analytics`](https://www.npmjs.com/package/user-journey-analytics) npm package.
 This demo demonstrates how to integrate and use the journey tracking functionality in a real Next.js application.

 ## 📦 About

-This demo app tests all features of the `user-journey-tracker` package:
+This demo app tests all features of the `user-journey-analytics` package:
 - ✅ Automatic page tracking
 - ✅ Manual action tracking
 - ✅ Time spent per page